roman-milk/roman-milk.github.io/leslie-proves-her-point.md

+===

- ****** Leslie Proves Her Point Ch.
-03 ****** byJust_Plain_Bob© I was home in front of the TV when Leslie came home.
+I was home in front of the TV when Leslie came home.
 I looked at my watch and saw that it was almost eight-thirty.
 She was all smiles and I said, "You obviously had more than a couple of drinks.
 What did he do?
 Ply you with drinks and then have his way with you?"

  She laughed and said, "No silly.
 A couple of other people that we knew joined us and we got to talking and lost track of time.
 Tony was very nice and I think I can learn to like him.
 I still think he is a little too arrogant, but so what?
 I have a surprise for you."